bitsanity/invoicebot/README.md

 `/invoice.html` loads the page assuming the user wants to create a new, blank invoice.

-`/invoice.html?bref=<reference>&amount=<float>&curr=<symbol>` for a new invoice with preloaded fields.
+`/invoice.html?bref=<ref>&amount=<float>&curr=<symbol>` for a new invoice with preloaded fields.

-`bref` is a reference to the CRM, accounting or some other external business sytem.
+parameters:
+- **bref** is a reference to an external business sytem in order to tie this invoice to an entry in that system (what is this payment for).

-`amount` is specified in the UI in ether or tokens not wei and micro-cents.
+- **amount** is floating-point in ether or tokens, not integer wei and microcents.

-`curr` is ETH or the symbol for any stablecoin (e.g. USDT, USDC) supported by the invoicebot.
+- **curr** is ETH or the symbol for any stablecoin (e.g. USDT, USDC) supported by the invoicebot.

 `/invoice.html?id=<invoiceid>` to view the invoice and all associated events, and to pay the invoice.

+parameters:
-`id` will be a 32-byte hex string, a unique hash assigned by invoicebot when the invoice was created.
+- id will be a 32-byte hex string, a unique hash assigned by invoicebot when the invoice was created.

 **Use**: